officialrajdeepsingh/awesome-nextjs/README.md

 2. [Primer React](https://primer.style/react/) : Primer React built with Primer CSS and ReactJs.
 3. [React bootstrap](https://react-bootstrap.github.io/) : React Bootstrap built based on react and bootstrap.

+## ICON

+1. [react icons](https://react-icons.github.io/react-icons/): Used the popular svg icons in your React projects easily with react-icons.

 ## Tailwind CSS

 1. [Flowbite](https://flowbite.com/) : Flowbite is a popular library builtin with tailwind CSS and provides inbuilt tailwindcss components for developers.